mantrajsframework/mantrad/docs/02-mantra-hello-world.md

 Open a browser and go to http://localhost:8080

 Here it is!
-Your first Mantra project.
+Your first Mantra project in a few steps.

 # Basic intro to Mantra with this "hello world" project

 In the next sections you have detailed descriptions about a Mantra project, its architecture based on microkernel pattern, components, multiple UI, multi components data repository, hooks, templates and a lot of more stuff.

-In the above example, we have built a simple project based on TWENTY HTML5 template with this files structure:
+In the above example, we have built a simple project based on the free [TWENTY HTML5](https://html5up.net/twenty) template with this files structure:

 ```
 .